chef/chef/docs/dev/how_to/bumping_the_major_version.md

 Example PR for Chef 15: https://github.com/chef/chef/pull/9236

+Note: Make sure you're making this PR against the new stable branch and not master!

 ## Bump master for the new major release

 Create a PR that performs the following: